student-0/project1/README.md

 In the setup() method,
 reset everything to starting positions:
 <UL>
-<LI> Monster on one side of the screen, at a random height
+<LI> Monster on one side of the screen (randomly left or right), at a random height
 <LI> Hero is transported to <B><U>safety</U></B> within the house <I>(above horizon)</I>.
 <LI> Gold at a random position near the center of the screen.
 <LI> // <I>Since this reset is used elsewhere, you should make it a separate method.</I>